biki08089/Future-Of-AI/README.md

-The main features of "Future AI" website.
+The main features of "Future AI" web app.
 - **Authentication**:
-  - **Signup**: Users can create an account on the website by providing necessary details like email, username, and password.
+  - **Signup**: Users can create an account on the web app by providing necessary details like email, username, and password.
   - **Login**: Registered users can log in to their accounts using their credentials.
   - **Updating password**: Users have the option to update their passwords for account security.

 - **Authorization**:
-  - **User roles**: The website distinguishes between different user roles, such as Admin and Regular visitor.
+  - **User roles**: The web app distinguishes between different user roles, such as Admin and Regular visitor.
   - **Permissions based on roles**: Each user role has specific permissions dictating their access and actions on the website.
   - **Admin privileges**:
     - Admin users have elevated privileges, granting them access to certain areas and functions not available to regular users.